zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 ## 7.1 — Beyond the Secular Frame

-Contemporary culture treats creativity as secular activity—useful, pleasurable, sometimes profitable, but fundamentally worldly.
+Contemporary culture treats creativity as secular activity, useful, pleasurable, sometimes profitable, but fundamentally worldly.
 This frame impoverishes creativity, draining it of its deepest dimension.

 Creativity is not secular.
 It never was.
-The cave painter at Lascaux, the medieval icon-writer, the temple architect, the tribal drummer—all understood creation as sacred act, participation in something larger than personal expression.
+The cave painter at Lascaux, the medieval icon-writer, the temple architect, the tribal drummer, all understood creation as sacred act, participation in something larger than personal expression.

 This chapter reclaims that understanding without requiring specific religious belief.
 The spiritual dimension of creativity is accessible to anyone willing to enter it.